 You’ll be stopped in your tracks on a winter day when brilliant red berries catch your eye.

 A profusion of striking bright red berries will stop you in your tracks on your winter hike and provide food for overwintering birds.
 Use as foundation color, for a natural hedge, or in a shrub border for a showstopping display.
 An early-flowering male pollenizer such as Jim Dandy Winterberry is required for berry set.
+In addition to their striking ornamental value, deciduous holly berries provide food for at least 48 bird species.
+While the berries are low in fat content, they provide a valuable source of food in the winter, when other sources of food are scarce.
 We also grow the straight native.
 CLICK FOR RANGE MAP

 Silver foliage always makes a great contrast to most other surrounding plants, which easily gives a landscape an intentional and striking design.
 Most grow best in full sun, but Brunnera offers a shade-tolerant silver for your understory garden.